Concrete Lifting / Mudjacking

 - Barn floors

 There are also many commercial and municipal uses for mudjacking / concrete lifting.
 The most common is city sidewalks.
 Everyone has experienced a sidewalk that is not level.
 In some areas, it feels like cracked, crooked, and sagging sidewalks are the norm.
-Of course, that doesn’t apply to Loves Park!
+Of course, that doesn’t apply to Rockford, Loves Park and Belvidere!
 But when our city planners decide it’s time to renovate the local sidewalks, they frequently choose mudjacking / concrete lifting as an economic and long-term fix.

 Other commercial uses for mudjacking / concrete lifting include: